BB 12: Rohit Suchanti Eliminated; Double Ishqbaazi On Bigg Boss As Salman & SRK Are Back Together!

 Rohit Eliminated

 According to the latest report, Rohit Suchanti has been eliminated from the show.
-Rohit entered the house as wildcard entrant.
+Rohit entered the house as a wildcard entrant.
 Although the actor grabbed limelight on the show, he failed to impress the viewers.
-He received less votes compared to Somi and hence eliminated.
+He received fewer votes compared to Somi and hence gets eliminated.

 The Khabari